wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-channels/guaranteed-delivery.md

 ## Sample scenario

 This example is a stock quote service where a stock quote request is sent to a specific endpoint when the receiver is offline.
 An Axis2 server acts as the receiver.
-The ESB profile stores the request message in a JMS message store provided by the ESB profile.
+The WSO2 MI stores the request message in a JMS message store provided by the WSO2 MI.
 In this scenario a Message Broker acts as the JMS message store.
-Here, the Message Broker can either be the Message Broker profile of WSO2 EI or ActiveMQ.
+Here, the Message Broker can either be the Message Broker(MB) of WSO2 MI or ActiveMQ.

-The ESB profile periodically checks whether the receiver is online using a Message Forwarding Processor and delivers the message to the endpoint when the receiver comes online.
+The WSO2 MI periodically checks whether the receiver is online using a Message Forwarding Processor and delivers the message to the endpoint when the receiver comes online.

 The existing sample explains connecting to MB or activeMQ as a store.
 Since this is a sample we are using an in-memory message store.

-The diagram below depicts how to simulate the example scenario using the ESB profile.
+The diagram below depicts how to simulate the example scenario using the WSO2 MI.

 ![Guaranteed delivery]({{base_path}}/assets/img/learn/enterprise-integration-patterns/messaging-channels/guaranteed-delivery.png)